Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

 *********************************************************
-Using FFmpeg for Video Encoding and Decoding on Alveo U30
+Using FFmpeg for Video Encoding and Decoding
 *********************************************************

 General FFmpeg Options